bsuto/Pastecard-iOS/README.md

 # Pastecard for iOS

-This is an experimental native app for [Pastecard](http://pastecard.net), written in Swift 4.
+This is an experimental native app for [Pastecard](http://pastecard.net), written in Swift.
 It requires iOS 11.2 or later, is intended for iPhones only (no iPads), and is not guaranteed to always work or even be that nice.

 To install this app on your own device:
 1. Create a new project in Xcode and add all these files